2024eli/ftc-website-14607/content/camps.md

 Who can attend/What is the specified age-range for these classes?

-- Our classes are open to any and all students and community members, but the content will be targeted towards advanced middle schoolers/rising high school 9th grade freshmen.
+- Our classes are open to any and all students and community members, but the content will be targeted towards rising high school 9th grade freshmen/advanced middle schoolers.

 ____________

 ### Questions & Comments

-For any questions, please contact us at ftc14607@gmail.com, or @ftc14607 on social media (Twitter, Facebook, Instagram).
+For any questions, please contact us at ftc14607@gmail.com, or @ftc14607 ([Twitter](https://twitter.com/ftc14607), [Facebook](https://facebook.com/ftc14607), [Instagram](https://instagram.com/ftc14607)).